Nizamuddin Markaz Mosque: Recent developments

 Kandhlawi did not accept the recommendations of the meeting, causing a split in the organisation.

 The friction led to division of the Tablighi Jamaat leadership into two groups, the first being led by Muhammad Saad Kandhlawi at the Nizamuddin Markaz, while the other being led by Ibrahim Dewla, Ahmed Laat and others at Nerul Markaz, Navi Mumbai in India.
 The Raiwind Markaz in Pakistan is part of the latter group and has become the "de facto base" of the shura group.

 COVID-19 pandemic

-The mosque organised a large congregation in March 2020, from 13 to 15 March, participants got stuck in the Markaz Building due to the sudden and surprise announcement of nationwide lockdown in India by the government.
-Although prior information was furnished with the Nizamiddin Police station, and parallel functions were also held near the same dates (belonging to other religions), some right wing media outlets made a big propaganda of this event as reason for Corona spread in the state.